Farmington woman arrested on multiple charges after fight

 FARMINGTON, Ark.
-(KNWA) — A woman from Farmington is facing multiple charges after breaking into a woman’s house and starting a physical altercation.
+(KFTA) — A woman from Farmington is facing multiple charges after breaking into a woman’s house and starting a physical altercation.

 Melissa Jorge, 31, is facing charges of residential burglary, two counts of endangering the welfare of a minor, domestic battery and interfering with emergency communications.